 In the last two years he served in Cabinet, Mr. Collenette was also responsible for 10 Crown Corporations, including Canada Post; VIA Rail, the national passenger rail corporation; Marine Atlantic, a constitutionally mandated service operating four passenger car/truck/ferries between Nova Scotia and Newfoundland; and the Canadian Air Transport Security Authority, established post 9-11, to implement passenger and non-passenger screening at Canadian airports.
 He represented the shareholder in discussions with the relevant Boards of Directors and approved annual corporate plans as well as substantive structural transactions such as acquisitions, divestitures, and tariff increases.

 In 2007, Mr. Collenette served as the Chair of the Mayor of Ottawa’s Transportation Task Force which recommended an expanded rail network across the National Capital and several communities in Eastern Ontario as well as portions of the Outaouais region in Western Quebec.
 The recommendation to build an east-west transit line with the downtown portion in a tunnel was subsequently accepted by the City Council.
-The new LRT line is scheduled to open in 2018.
+The new LRT line opened in 2019.